MewsSystems/gitbook-channel-manager-api/mews-api.md

   * The whole group is uniquely identified by `channelManagerId` in Mews and in the channel manager extranet.
   * Each reservation should have a unique code within the group.
 The same code for the reservation should be provided in any following modification message.
   * Each reservation in the group can have different `start`, `end`, `spaceTypeCode`, `ratePlanCode`.
-* Group total cost `group`.`totalCost` is the sum of each `reservation`.`totalCost`, which is the sum of all night costs and total costs of all `extras` of the `reservation`.
+* Group total cost `group`.`totalAmount` is the sum of each `reservation`.`totalAmount`, which is the sum of all night amounts and total amounts of all `extras` of the `reservation`.
-  * All costs in the message are inclusive of VAT.
-  * If for any reason the `group`.`totalCost` is be different, Mews will automatically distribute the missing/additional cost to the nights, so the `group`.`totalCost` is achieved.
+  * If for any reason the `group`.`totalAmount` is be different, Mews will automatically distribute the missing/additional amount to the nights, so the `group`.`totalAmount` is achieved.
 * When **modifying** some reservations from a multi-reservation group, the whole group definition with all other unchanged reservations needs to be sent \(i.e. Mews doesn't process diffs\).
 * When **cancelling** a reservation from a multi-reservation group, all remaining reservations need to be present in the group definition as well.
   * There are 2 ways to cancel a reservation from a multi-reservation group.